 Mission and Heritage

-The Cathedral School is unique among nonprofit, co-educational independent schools in New York City in that it integrates the most up to date educational methods in its curriculum and pedagogical approach, while adhering to the ancient Greek tradition of paideia, which views education as character formation, responsibility, and the pursuit of excellence in all its forms.
+The Cathedral School is unique among nonprofit, co-educational independent schools in New York City in that it integrates the most up-to-date educational methods in its curriculum and pedagogical approach while adhering to the ancient Greek tradition of paideia, which views education as character formation, responsibility, and the pursuit of excellence in all its forms.
 The academic program is rigorous, the setting is nurturing.
-Committed since 1949 to its mission of fostering the natural curiosity, intelligence and creativity of children through excellence in education, The Cathedral School is a nursery through eighth grade school featuring small classes that encourage active student participation.
-Our school’s size and the exceptional student-teacher ratio create a warm community in which each student receives the individual attention needed to help them thrive.
+Committed since 1949 to its mission of fostering the natural curiosity, intelligence and creativity of children through excellence in education, The Cathedral School is a nursery through eighth-grade school featuring small classes that encourage active student participation.
+Our school’s size and exceptional student-teacher ratio create a warm community in which each student receives the individual attention needed to help them thrive.